my journey

 Everyone carries a unique voice, an inner wisdom, and a creative spark that wants to be seen and heard.
 An energy that wants to flow, a story that wants to unfold, an essence that wants to come to life.

 The greatest gift you can give yourself is to make space for your essence.
 Your presence, intention, and expression have the power to open, soften, and enrich.
-My job is to guide you in this: feeling, opening, and integrating.

 I guide this process through Essence Tattoo Ceremonies, one-on-one body-oriented and energetic work, holistic therapeutic sessions, Yoga Nidra, and more, both in person and on location.
 Some one-on-one sessions are also available digitally.
 Reach out to me for the options.

 Would you like me to visit your part of the world to create something together?
-Please get in touch , and let's weave together what wants to be seen and felt.
+Please get in touch, and let's weave together what wants to be seen and felt.

-Meaning And Symbolism Of
+Meaning & Symbolism Of

 As a creative person, I thoroughly enjoyed designing my own logo and website.
 The practice name and logo were inspired by my own name, Iris, and the flower of the same name with its rich symbolism.